OlukayodeDamilare/Global-Sales-Analysis-SQL-/README.md

-3. Top Product contributing to revenue
+3. Top Product by Revenue and Profit
 + "SmartPhone X" is the top product generated the highest
      + Total Sales  = $989,364
      +  Total Profit = $315,974